-- High-performing models can reduce the number of households targeted, while still ensuring most children in child labour are reached: if applied in the context of household-level child labour monitoring and depending on the performance of the model a risk-based approach may enable a 50% decrease in the number of monitoring visits, while identifying more than 95% of the children in child labour.
-This would result in a substantial decrease in the cost of monitoring, while still identifying the vast majority of cases. - There is no one-size-fits-all model: risk models can and should be tailored to the context of use, to the available data and to operational constraints. - Quality data collected from the target population is essential for generating useful predictions: measurement errors and outdated data reduce the accuracy of the model, whatever the statistical method, while missing data excludes individuals or households from risk-based coverage.
+- High-performing models can reduce the number of households targeted for initial monitoring visits, while still ensuring most children in child labour are reached: if applied in the context of household-level child labour monitoring and depending on the performance of the model a risk-based approach may enable a 50% decrease in the number of initial monitoring visits, while identifying more than 95% of the children in child labour.
+This would reduce the initial cost of monitoring (but not the rest of system implementation) and allow resources to be reallocated to support and follow-up, helping children get assistance faster. - There is no one-size-fits-all model: risk models can and should be tailored to the context of use, to the available data and to operational constraints.

+- Quality data collected from the target population is essential for generating useful predictions: measurement errors and outdated data reduce the accuracy of the model, whatever the statistical method, while missing data excludes individuals or households from risk-based coverage.
 For this reason, strengthening the data collection and data management capacities of local stakeholders may be a prerequisite before a risk-based approach can be used. - Information about individual children, such as their age and sex, improves the quality of predictions: incorporating the age, sex and school status of the child systematically improves the accuracy of models to predict child labour. - Child labour status should be predicted at the household level, rather than at the child level: this approach enables cases of child labour to be identified more efficiently, as well as making it easier to plan monitoring visits. - Recurring (annual) assessment of child labour risk using a predictive model is likely to be more effective than one-off activity: every risk model entails a certain level of error, meaning that some children in hazardous child labour will be missed.
 High-performing risk models that include the age of the child among their predictors seem to have the capacity to eventually identify cases that had been missed earlier, through successive waves of assessment.
-Thus, assessing the risk for a target population on an annual basis using the most up-to-date data could not only allow children aged 5-17 who were previously absent from the data to be taken into account, but it could also lead to the identification of children who were previously missed, since their risk score changes as they get older.

-• The cost-saving potential of a risk-based approach depends on several factors: these factors include the prevalence of child labour, the model's performance and the efficiency of support measures.
-In locations where child labour prevalence is higher, the potential cost savings of using a risk model are lower, but may be improved over time by means of an efficiently targeted provision of support, which reduces the prevalence rate and increases potential savings.
+Thus, assessing the risk for a target population on an annual basis using the most up-to-date data could not only allow children aged 5-17 who were previously absent from the data to be taken into account, but it could also lead to the identification of children who were previously missed, since their risk score changes as they get older. - The cost-saving potential of a risk-based approach depends on several factors: these factors include the prevalence of child labour, the model's performance and the effectiveness of support measures.
+In locations where child labour prevalence is higher, the potential cost savings of using a risk model are lower, but may be improved over time if support is efficiently targeted, reducing the prevalence rate and increasing potential savings.